ThakurVibha/Android-App-Dev/aad-cp-2/Object_Oriented_Programming.md

   <li>It makes it easy to keep a track of program flow</li>
   <li>It is quite simple and easy to implement</li>
 </ul>
-Procedural programming paradigm separates the functions and data manipulated by them.
-Now this leads to many problems when it comes to extending software or maintaining software.
+The procedural programming paradigm separates the functions and data manipulated by them.
+Now, this leads to many problems when it comes to extending software or maintaining software.
 This is explained as follows -
 <ul>
   <li>Procedural programming is susceptible to design changes</li>
   </ul>
-  For example take a look at this code snippet -
+  For example, take a look at this code snippet -